 Your first step in becoming a real estate agent in Florida is to complete a 63-hour prelicensing course.
 If you have a four-year degree in a real estate-related field or you’re a member of the Florida Bar Association, you may be eligible to skip your prelicensing requirements.

 Their classes are both flexible and affordable, with a range of options to choose from.
-Colibri Real Estate offers four packages ranging from $132 to $439, and every package includes support from Florida instructors as well as a Satisfaction Guarantee.
+Colibri Real Estate offers four packages ranging from $147 to $447, and every package includes support from Florida instructors as well as a satisfaction guarantee.

 For more info about choosing a Florida real estate school, check out our buyer’s guide and see our section below about class formats.

-6 Best Real Estate Schools in Florida for 2023
+5 Best Online Real Estate Schools in Florida (FL) for 2024

 2. Pass a Background Check

 In Florida, you must complete a background check before you can sit for your license exam.
-Your national background check must be performed by the Florida Department of Law Enforcement (FDLE) and include a fingerprinting check.
+The Florida Department of Law Enforcement must perform your national background check, including fingerprinting.

 At least five days before submitting your application, submit your fingerprints to a Livescan service provider.
-You must provide the Livescan provider with the correct code (Real Estate Sales and Brokers—FL920010Z) when submitting your fingerprints.
-Otherwise, the application process will be delayed.
+You must give the Livescan provider the correct code (Real Estate Sales and Brokers: FL920010Z) when submitting your fingerprints.
+Otherwise, the application process may be delayed.

-The application fee is $83.75.
-Military members and their spouses may be eligible for a fee waiver—visit out the DBPR website for more information.
+The current application fee is $83.75.
+Military members and their spouses may be eligible for a fee waiver—visit the DBPR website for more information.

 4. Pass the Florida License Exam

 You can schedule your exam online or by phone at (888) 204-6289.
 The exam fee is $36.75.
 In Florida, you can take your real estate license exam in person or online.
-Visit Pearson VUE’s online proctored website to schedule your online exam.
+Visit Pearson VUE’s guide to online proctored exams to determine which option will work best for you.

-When you’re ready to study for your exam, consider a helpful exam prep course.
-We recommend Gold Coast School’s Weekend CRAM Review Course.
-There are 14 course locations in Florida, or the sessions can be live-streamed.
+When you’re ready to study for your test, consider a helpful exam prep course.
+We recommend Gold Coast School’s Weekend CRAM Review Course, which is complimentary if you’re taking your prelicensing with them or $209 as a standalone package.
+The sessions are all livestreamed.

-For in-person exams, you’ll need to arrive 30 minutes before your scheduled exam.
-You’ll have 3½ hours to complete the 100-question, computer-based exam.
+For in-person exams, you’ll need to arrive 30 minutes before your scheduled time slot.
+You’ll have 3.5 hours to complete the 100-question, computer-based exam.
 You’ll need to get 75 questions correct to pass the exam.

-Free Real Estate Practice Exam + 7 Hacks to Help You Ace Your Real Estate Exam
+Free Real Estate Practice Exam + 7 Hacks to Help You Ace Your Licensing Test

 Bring the following items to the Pearson VUE testing site: